AAEONAEU-SW/upbot_ros/README.md

 - [realsense](https://github.com/intel-ros/realsense) package

 ## More
-If you are interested in emulated robot, please check this repo: [Erwhi Hedgehog](https://github.com/gbr1/erwhi-hedgehog).<br>
+If you are interested in a full robot on wheels you can upgrade the kit following the instructions and documentation from this repository: [UPBot](https://github.com/AAEONAEU-SW/upbot_robot).<br>
 <br>
-If you were at AWS Re:MARS 2019, you can check code used in demo here: [Erwhi Hedgehog demo at AWS Re:MARS 2019](https://github.com/gbr1/erwhi_remars_2019)
+If you were at AWS Re:MARS 2019, you can check code used in demo here: [UPBot demo at AWS Re:MARS 2019](https://github.com/AAEONAEU-SW/upbot_remars_2019)

 <br>
 <br>

+***Copyright (c) AAEON Technology Europe B.V.
+2019.***
-***Copyright (c) 2019 Giovanni di Dio Bruno under MIT license.***
+***Based on original work from Giovanni di Dio Bruno under MIT license.***